hiroppy/ssr-sample/README.md

 ## Feature

-- how to render at server side using Node.js
+- how to render at server side using Node.js [/src/server](/src/server)
+  - express
   - redux-saga (side effects)
   - styled-components (css)
   - react-helmet (head)
   - loadable-components (dynamic import)
-- How to realize single page application
+- How to realize single page application [/src/client](/src/client)
   - react-router
-  - dynamic import
+  - recompose (error handling, etc...)
-  - App Shell and Content
+  - App Shell and Content (PWA)
 - how to write test code and storybook
   - express, react, redux, redux-saga, react-router, etc...
 - how to develop in the development env and how to run the production env